yacy/searchlab/README.md

 A docker release can be produced in one simple step: just run
 ```
+cd ..
-docker build -t searchlab .
+docker build -t searchlab -f searchlab/Dockerfile .
 ```

+The image MUST be build from a directory path below the application folder.
+The repository `searchlab_apps` must exist in parallel to `searchlab`.
-... and a docker image will be in your local docker image store which can be started with
+Then a docker image will be in your local docker image store which can be started with

 ```
 docker run -d --rm -p 8400:8400 --name searchlab searchlab
 ```

-Then the searchlab application can be accessed at http://localhost:8400/
+The searchlab application can be accessed at http://localhost:8400/

 We publish docker images of the searchlab application also at dockerhub which can be obtained simply with